Commonwealth Universe, Age 1, Volume 3: Slipping the Weave 3d cover 2024 final

 “Please, Fi’in, help me fix this fast,” he whispered as he scanned for a good landing spot.
 The faster he landed and got out of his craft and made contact–and took whatever punishment Elin inflicted on him for scaring her–the faster she would forgive him.

 The children were her priority.
 The survival of all Khybors was embodied in these children in her care.
-And he had just set back the chances of a successful courtship further than he could estimate.

 His sensors and the map of the landscape in his navigational computer showed a flat valley opening out of the landscape full of crevices and ravines and gullies.
 Rorin swept his craft over the group of warm life-forms and aimed for that valley to land quickly and hopefully keep them from running away before he could make vocal contact.